akmaalsh/2025p_ImagetoData/README.md

 - LinkedIn: [Akmal Shalahuddin](https://www.linkedin.com/in/akmalshalahuddin/)

 ## Acknowledgments
-- OpenAI for the GPT-4 Vision API
+- OpenAI for the GPT-4o model API
 - SheetJS for Excel file handling
 - The open-source community for various tools and libraries used